bramgrooten/automatic-noise-filtering/README.md

 $ python
 >>> import mujoco_py
 ```

-You may need to install the following packages:
+You may need to install the following packages to solve some errors:
 ```shell
 sudo apt install libosmesa6-dev libglew-dev patchelf
 ```